 After 25 years the air rail injection system on my 1978 Jaguar XJ-S became inoperable.
-The rail developed a leak on one of the injection tubes.
+The rail seemed to rust through on one of the injection tubes.
 The part was no longer available, and needed to be sourced from the wrecking yard.
 The decision was a foregone conclusion, the rail would have to be removed, and the holes in the intake manifold plugged until a replacement was available.

 The objective was to remove the damaged air rails and plug the intake manifold holes while making sure the entire process could be reversed.
 No permanent modification would be done to the intake manifold or air rail assemblies.